hikeventures/hikeventures.github.io/_posts/shows/2016-02-05-gregory-ispo.markdown

 <!--more-->

-Konstantin: Hi, this is Constantine, and this is Andrea from Gregory.
+Konstantin: Hi, this is Konstantin, and this is Andrea from Gregory.
 Andrea, what are the three highlights for this coming season?

 Andrea:	The highlights we are introducing new is a hiking pack.
 It's a Zulu pack which we offer in 28 to 60 liters.